2br-2b/2br-2b/README.md

 # Hi there 👋

-I'm a college student studying Computer Science!
-Feel free to contribute to any of my projects, and feel free to send me an email!
+I'm a full-time software developer!
+Feel free to contribute to any of my projects, and feel free to [send me an email](https://codegito.xyz/send-me-a-memo/)!

 # Current projects 👨🏻‍💻